George Mason Patriots: Women's soccer

 Women's soccer has been perhaps the most successful program at George Mason University.
 The Patriots have reached the NCAA Division 1 Women's Soccer Championship twelve times and the College Cup four times (1983, '85, '86, '93), in 1983 they reached the final but would lose 4–0 to North Carolina.
 Under Coach Hank Leung, the Patriots would again reach the final in the 1985 tournament, on Nov.
 24, in front of a record-crowd of 4,500 people at George Mason Stadium and millions on national television on an ESPN broadcast, No. 3 George Mason would beat No. 2 North Carolina 2–0 to win the school's first ever National Championship in their history.
 GMU players Pam Baughman and Betsy Drambour won the Most Outstanding Player and Most Outstanding Defensive Player awards respectively while another GMU player, Lisa Gmitter, being the tournament's top scorer with 3 goals.

+Swimming and diving

+The George Mason Patriots swimming and diving program represents George Mason in the aquatics sports of swimming and diving.
+The program includes separate men's and women's teams, both of which compete in the Atlantic 10 Conference (A-10).

+The George Mason swim & dive men's team has won the Atlantic 10 championship once, winning the title in 2020.

+The George Mason swim & dive women's team has never won an Atlantic 10 championship.
+The women's team won the Coastal Athletic Association championship in 1998, 1999, 2000, and 2001.

+Men's school record holders

+Records as of Sept.
+1, 2023: